If you’re serious about reaching your full running potential, then you’re in the right place.

 The R.I.C.E method should be your first line of defense against common running pains and injuries.

-And here is what is all about:
+Here’s what it’s all about:

-78. Know When (and where) Not To Run
+Know When (and Where) Not To Run

-Not only that, discipline, over a relatively long period of time, is what success is made of.
-But, if you want to become a great runner, then know when it’s time to break this rule.
+Consistent training is vital for successful running.
+Maintaining discipline over a relatively long period is what success is made of.
+Still, if you want to become a great runner, you need to know when it’s time to break this rule.